SwipeCellKit/SwipeCellKit/README.md

 For fill expansions, you can use the `FillOptions` type to configure the behavior of the fill completion animation along with the timing of the invocation of the action handler.
 These options are defined by the `ExpansionFulfillmentStyle` and `HandlerInvocationTiming`.

 The `ExpansionFulfillmentStyle` allows you to configure how to resolve the actively filled state .
-The built-in `.selection`, `destructive`, and `destructiveAfterFill` expansion styles configure the `ExpansionFulfillmentStyle` to automatically peform the appropriate `.delete` or `.reset` case of `ExpansionFulfillmentStyle` when the action handler is invoked.
+The built-in `.destructive`, and `.destructiveAfterFill` expansion styles configure the `ExpansionFulfillmentStyle` to automatically perform the `.delete` when the action handler is invoked.
 This is done by created a `FillOptions` instance using the static `automatic(_ style:timing:)` method.
-When you need to determine this behavior at runtime or coordinate deletion with other animations, you can create a `FillOptions` instance using the static `manual(timing:)` fuction and call `action.fulfull(style:)` asynchronously after your action handler is invoked.
+When you need to determine this behavior at runtime or coordinate deletion with other animations, you can create a `FillOptions` instance using the static `manual(timing:)` function and call `action.fulfull(style:)` asynchronously after your action handler is invoked.

 You can use the `HandlerInvocationTiming` to configure if the action handler should be invoked `.with` the fill animation, or `.after` the fill animation completes.
-Using the `.with` option behaves like the stock Mail.app, while the `.after` option behaves more like the 3rd party Mailbox and TweetBot apps.
+Using the `.with` option behaves like the stock Mail.app, while the `.after` option behaves more like the 3rd party Mailbox and Tweetbot apps.

 #### Built-in Styles